pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Gakki served as the host for all school events.
 The school administration seemed to have an uncanny knack for selecting the pretties girls for this sort of thing.
 Their process worked better than our informal student polls, though I never figured out how.
 It’s not like they had our headshots on file.

 I had on-and-off chats with Gakki over the years, I learned that her parents later sent her to an international school in Israel, and then to the UK for university.
 A few months ago, she messaged me for advice.
-She apologised that that much of what she used to say about herself wasn’t true.
+She apologised that much of what she used to say about herself wasn’t true.
 Then she told me another version: Her father was a notorious figure locally, with ties on both sides of the law.
 Both she and her mother had long suffered from domestic violence.
 They never called the police, for her father was the kind of person who couldn’t be jailed—and if jailed, couldn’t be kept there.

 She was severely depressed and was expelled from the international school.
 They were worried something might happen to her and didn’t want it to happen on their premises.
 She studied from home, signed up for A-level equivalents, but couldn’t complete it due to mental health issues and the difficulty of studying while living with her parents.